Alice Cooper (band): Finding success

 In 1971 the band was doing its first headliner tour.
-Backstage at a gig in Florida, a young woman came in with a Boa Constrictor coiled around her arm.
+Backstage at a gig in Florida, a young woman came in with a boa constrictor coiled around her arm.
 This gave Furnier a fright, and after experiencing this kind of reaction, the idea of using a snake in the stage performance began.
 With Love It to Death and its follow-up album Killer both charting well, the band was able to afford a more elaborate stage show, including sophisticated props and elements of gothic horror, and they became a highly popular concert attraction in the US and UK over the next few years.
 Calls by members of British Parliament in 1972 to have the group banned from performing in the UK only solidified the band's legend, and the next year's Billion Dollar Babies tour broke box office records.
 Cindy Dunaway (Neal Smith's sister who married Dennis Dunaway) designed the band's costumes and occasionally performed in the stage show (she was the "dancing tooth" on the Billion Dollar Babies tour).
 A 1973 gig in São Paulo, Brazil, was performed in front of 158,000 people.
 The Guinness Book of World Records gave the band the world record for playing in front of the biggest indoor audience ever.

 Following Killer, Alice Cooper released three more top ten albums, the pinnacle being 1973's Billion Dollar Babies which rose all the way to No. 1 on the US and UK album charts.
 The band headlined highly successful tours from 1972 to 1974, before breaking up.
 The band made so much money in 1973 and 1974 that Furnier appeared on the cover of Forbes Magazine in 1973.
 The article listed him among the highest-earning American "music superstars": "Lounging in a $160-a-day Beverly Hills Hotel suite, Alice Cooper, who's a he, ..."

 Breakup of the original band

 The original Alice Cooper band played their final show on April 8, 1974, in Rio de Janeiro, Brazil.
 There are varying reasons former band members have given for the breakup.
 Smith said the members wanted to take a year off to slow down and possibly do solo projects, and just never reunited.
 Cooper said there was disagreement over how much money to sink back into stage shows, which had become costly.
 Bruce contends that Buxton's issues with substance abuse, which at one time led him to pull a switchblade on the band's tour manager, likely hastened the breakup.

 The breakup was made public in 1975.
 Vincent Furnier continued using his stage name "Alice Cooper", carrying on with a new group of musicians.
 He also adopted the name legally.

+Bruce, Dunaway and Smith would go on to form the short-lived band Billion Dollar Babies, producing one album – Battle Axe – in 1977.